TheRemjx01/ng-nguyen-blog/lib/md/axon-achiev.md

-- Proposed and be accepted the new architect for styling component that is themed base which bring some benefits:
+- Proposed and be accepted the new React architect that is themed-base which bring some benefits:
      - reduce the boilerplate code
      - easy to maintain
      - reduce the overhead runtime